Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 leaving your current job.
 There are a **lot** of factors here to consider, but preparing for interviews is almost like a full time job by itself.
-Often interviews gauge a completely different skillset than what you have in your current position (or stupidly enough, the position you are applying for), so taking the time to solely focus on being ready for that can pay off.
-Even if you do get an offer, if you join already burnt out when you start that can also be very tough.
-Regardless of what you choose to do, have a plan.
+Often interviews gauge a completely different skillset than what you have in your current position (or stupidly enough, the position you are applying for).
+Taking the time to solely focus on being ready for the interview process can pay off, and even if you do get an offer joining already burnt out when you start that can also be very tough.
+Regardless of what you choose to do you need to have a plan.
 Interviewing can easily burn you out mentally, physically, and emotionally.
 So be prepared.

 &nbsp;&nbsp;&nbsp; Good luck.
 Dont die.